ssec/polar2grid/py/polar2grid/doc/source/dev_guide/dev_env.rst

         cd polar2grid

-    If you are working on a specific branch, like 'ninjo' for example, you should do the following in addition to the above:
+    If you are working on a specific branch, like 'ninjo' for example, you should do the following in addition to the above.
+If you don't know what this is for, don't run it:

     ::